-Circuses have been the target of animals activists for some time.
-Critics using animals for entertainment claim the animals are mistreated, over-trained and live in cramped condition due to constant traveling.
+Circuses have been the target of animal activists for some time.
+Critics using animals for entertainment claim the animals are mistreated, over-trained, and live in cramped conditions due to constant traveling.

 Animals are often struck or beaten if they misbehave and their training may involve the use of electric shocks.
 Animals can also experience loneliness and depression as there is often just a single species in each show.
 Animals have been used in live circus shows since 1782.

 Circuses began as horse shows but in the next few decades, grew to include animal exhibits as well as ‘freakshows’ and other human performers.
 There are still many traditional traveling circuses around the world, but the use of exotic and performing animals is slowly reducing.